Livestock Ambassador Program

 Career Development

 In 2010, in a research study, students were tested on his/her livestock production knowledge before and after the short course.
 The exam was 100 questions, multiple choice and short answer.
 The average before was 49% and elevated to an outstanding 75% at the conclusion of the course.
-Further investigating knowledge gained students received a livestock production expertise instrument administered pre and post course.
+Further investigating knowledge gained, students received a livestock production expertise instrument administered pre and post course.

 Positive reports of student achievement from our partner universities have become the norm.
-Livestock Ambassadors are leading student organizations, serving in critical student worker positions, staff for elected officials, national champions in competitive events, serving as ambassadors for his/her university, coordinating educational programs and mentoring new students.
+Ambassadors are leading student organizations, serving in critical student worker positions, staff for elected officials, national champions in competitive events, serving as ambassadors for his/her university, coordinating educational programs and mentoring new students.

 Image